SoucupB/ReinforcementLearningEngine/README.md

 (Right now its supports only perfect-information no random chance board games with 2 opponents)

 # Contributions
-If you encoutered some bugs and want to fix them feel free to make a pull request with a specification of the fix or mention it in the comments.
+If you encountered some bugs and want to fix them, feel free to make a pull request with a specification of the fix or mention it in the comments.
-Every new ideea or game that you want to add to use with this engine are welcome to be added to the repository!
+Every new idea or game that you want to add to use with this engine are welcome to be added to the repository!

 # Target commits